GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 ## Meta-Analysis

+> [!NOTE]
+>
-A meta-analysis is the analysis of all results of the benchmark for the purpose of integrating the findings.
+> A meta-analysis is the analysis of all results of the benchmark for the purpose of integrating the findings.
 Meta-analytic results are the most trustworthy source of evidence.

 ## References